Get started with Azure Automation State Configuration

 1. Sign in to the Azure portal.

-2. On the left, click All resources and then the name of your Automation account.
+2. On the left, select All resources and then the name of your Automation account.

-4. On the State configuration (DSC) page, click the Configurations tab, then click TestConfig.
-This is the name of the previously imported configuration.
+4. On the State configuration (DSC) page, select the Configurations tab, then select the name of the previously imported configuration, TestConfig.

 5. Under Compilation jobs, select the compilation job to view.
 A Compilation Job pane opens, labeled with the date when the compilation job was started.